Nehirrs25/demonstrative-ads-project/README.md

 This project demonstrates:

-- **SQL** → Cleaning, transforming, and creating rollups/efficiency metrics
+- **SQL** → Cleaning, transforming, creating rollups and derived metrics
 - **Python** → Statistical testing with regression models
 - **Power BI** → Interactive dashboard with drill-downs and slicers for base, efficiency, and share metrics
 - **Tableau** → Additional interactive visualizations and comparisons